gaia-docker/tugbot-site/content/faq.md

 ## Why Tugbot?

-In a recent NGINX (developer focused) [survey](https://www.nginx.com/resources/library/app-dev-survey/), the biggest challenge holding back developers is having to constantly trade-off between quality and expected speed of delivery in multiple and complex environment with a lack of automation tools.Tugbot extends testing into deployment environments.
-It executes tests in response to different change events or periodically, collects test results and upload collected results to Test Analytics service.
-Tugbot is intended to make continuous testing REAL by running event driven tests in the Continuous Delivery phase of the software development lifecycle.
+In a recent NGINX (developer focused) [survey](https://www.nginx.com/resources/library/app-dev-survey/), the biggest challenge holding back developers is having to constantly trade-off between quality and expected speed of delivery in multiple and complex environments that lack automation tools.
+Tugbot extends testing into continuous deployment (CD) environments.
+It executes tests in response to change events or periodically, collects test results, and uploads collected results to Test Analytics service.
+Tugbot is intended to make continuous testing REAL by running event driven tests in the Continuous Delivery (CD) phase of the software development lifecycle.

 #### Use Cases for Tugbot Framework for modern "2 pizza" development teams: